 Deploying all canisters.

-Installing code for canister hello, with canister_id 5o6tz-saaaa-aaaaa-qaacq-cai
+Installing code for canister hello_backend, with canister_id 5o6tz-saaaa-aaaaa-qaacq-cai

-Installing code for canister hello_assets, with canister_id 5h5yf-eiaaa-aaaaa-qaada-cai
+Installing code for canister hello_frontend, with canister_id 5h5yf-eiaaa-aaaaa-qaada-cai

 Authorizing our identity (default) to the asset canister...